 Expectations are Hurting the Nurses

-…nurses are human beings too
+nurses are human beings too

 It might have been true all throughout history with suicides closely linked to on-the-job errors.
-The administration managing the nurses might have been lacking ideas for a better solution, or might be withdrawing support rather, to heal the healers during those times when a traumatic experience would arise, such as in the aftermath of a serious medical error.
+The administration managing the nurses might have been lacking ideas for a better solution, or might be withdrawing support instead, to heal the healers during those times when a traumatic experience would arise, such as in the aftermath of a serious medical error.
 And this is not what nurses have envisioned their profession to be.
-For Kim who dearly loved her job, losing it was the end of her dream, at which point, killing her own self — became her only solution.
-Kim’s outcome showed that nurses are most probably neglected in the end to face the effects of such errors, such as the loss of confidence with themselves in taking care of patients, the anxiety and fear of committing the same error again, and other stressors when the nurses involved are no longer supported by the higher management.
+For Kim who dearly loved her job, losing it was the end of her dream, at which point, killing herself became her only solution.
+Kim’s ordeal showed that nurses are most probably neglected in the end to face the effects of such errors, such as the loss of confidence with themselves in taking care of patients, the anxiety and fear of committing the same error again, and other stressors when the nurses involved are no longer supported by the higher management.

 The Freedom to Make Mistakes

-Nurses had made an oath to “abstain from whatever is deleterious and mischievous, and will not take or knowingly administer any harmful drug.”
+Nurses had made an oath to “abstain from whatever is deleterious and mischievous and will not take or knowingly administer any harmful drug.”
 It is the stronghold of their ability to care.
 Yet commit one single mistake: an overdosage, a missed medication, a fall incident, and the nurse is forced to face accusatory eyes.
 No one in their right minds would wish to do any harm to anyone.
 All of the good things that nurses have done to uphold non-maleficence are brought to naught in the long run, as they are no longer accepted as whole and pure in the profession because of these mistakes.

 It is never prudent to say that if you are not up for the challenge, then you’d better leave the profession.
 That is just too insensitive.
-Some nurses are just more unforgiving to themselves for committing such errors, too drawn to the negativity of the situation, that it would lead them to do serious damage to themselves.
+Some nurses are just more unforgiving to themselves for committing such errors, too drawn to the negativity of the situation, that it would lead them to do severe damage to themselves.
 This had been the case for Kim.